fortunecookies/overview/README.md

 <img width="1619" alt="screen shot 2018-06-03 at 8 53 53 pm" src="https://user-images.githubusercontent.com/5216274/40893592-53d9384c-6770-11e8-80c0-f5eb582f2b85.png">

-### The Batch
-FortuneCookies Batches are limited edition releases that can produce anywhere between 1 and 1 million new FortuneCookies.
-Batches are the main grouping of FortuneCookies in the game; FortuneCookies from the same Batch have the same Charm – and they usually share similar surprises.
-Players are restricted to holding only 1 FortuneCookie from each batch at a time.

-Batches are designed in collaboration with an artist.
-The entire experience of the batch, from the number of FortuneCookies produced, to the charm and the surprise hidden inside, are the vision of the artist.

 ### The Charm
 The charm is the exterior shell of the FortuneCookie, and contains the surprise hidden inside.
 All charms are the same for a whole batch, which makes it easy to associate your FortuneCookie with a batch when it's in your wallet – since the charm also functions as your collectibles icon.